ninaaavo/Investing-Journal/README.md

-You know how to do this
+You know how to do this :)
+npm i
+npm run dev